How To Plan A Road Trip To Sach Pass and Precautions To Take

 - From Delhi -> Manali-> Koksar -> Tandi-> Udaipur -> Killar -> Sach Pass -> Bairagadh -> Tissa -> Banikhet -> Pathankot -> Delhi

 I followed the first route and I will say it is the best route to access the Sach Pass.
 Route three is also feasible but I won’t be recommending it unless you are planning to go Leh after crossing Sach Pass.
-Route one is best as road from Delhi to Pathankot is one of the best in India.
-Second road from Pathankot to Bairagadh is also in good condition (excluding few patches).
+Route one is best as the road from Delhi to Pathankot is one of the best in India.
+Second, the road from Pathankot to Bairagadh is also in good condition (excluding few patches).
 From Bairagadh, Sach Pass is only 30 Km and can be easily reached.
 Once you have crossed Sach Pass, you will be descending from 4300 meters and all you have to do is to control your bike on slopes and nallas en-route.
-Road from Killar to Gulabgadh is in very bad condition (frankly saying it is no road at all) but since it require ascending at few points it can be managed.
+The road from Killar to Gulabgadh is in very bad condition (frankly saying it is no road at all) but since it requires ascending at few points it can be managed.
 Route two is not advisable because in that case you will be ascending 55 Km (Killar to Sach Pass) to reach the top and road is very bad when compared with Bairagadh to Sach Pass.
-Route three is time consuming but the problem here are the nallas after Killar.
-Nallas and water crossing are also present between Sach Pass and Killar but the water crossing of Killar-Tandi Route are more ferocious than the one you will find in any route.
-If you are planning to cross Sach Pass via route three or four, it is advisable to cross these nallas early in the morning (water flow is less in morning, more accurately only 5% of what you will see in afternoon).
-Route four is again not advisable as travelling from Delhi to Manali is more time consuming them travelling from Delhi to Pathankot (Delhi-Pathankot route has no mountain curves while Delhi Manali has a lot).
+Route three is time-consuming but the problem here is the nallas after Killar.
+Nallas and water crossing are also present between Sach Pass and Killar but the water crossing of Killar-Tandi Route is more ferocious than the one you will find on any route.
+If you are planning to cross Sach Pass via route three or four, it is advisable to cross these nallas early in the morning (water flow is less in morning, more accurately only 5% of what you will see in the afternoon).
+Route four is again not advisable as traveling from Delhi to Manali is more time consuming them traveling from Delhi to Pathankot (Delhi-Pathankot route has no mountain curves while Delhi Manali has a lot).
 Plus, to reach Tandi, you need to cross Rohtang Pass which requires a permit.
 Since Rohtang and Manali are hot tourist spot it will consume one day of your journey.
 Moreover, Delhi to Pathankot can be done easily in 10 hours while Delhi to Manali will take more than 13 hours of continuous driving.

-Road Condition in different segment of Sach Pass
+Road Condition in the different segment of Sach Pass

 Availability of Car or Bike Mechanic in Sach Pass Route